eclipsevortex/SubVortex/docs/features/incentive_mechanism.md

 The score will be computed based on these rules:

-- If the miner is flagged as suspicious with no penalise factor, the score will be 0.
+- If the miner is flagged as suspicious with no penalty factor, the score will be 0.
-- If the miner is flagged as suspicious with penalise factor, the score will be the penalise factor.
+- If the miner is flagged as suspicious with penalty factor, the score will be the penalty factor.
-- Otherwise the score will be # of attemps / # of success normalised with wilson.
+- Otherwise the score will be # of attempts / # of success normalised with wilson.

 <br />